CodeYourFuture/syllabus/docs/fundamentals/week-2/session.md

 **10 minutes**

 Task for class:
-Each person has to give one piece of advice to support their fellow team members.
+In small groups each person has to give one piece of advice to support their fellow team members.